sassbalint/dl/how_to_train/README.md

-# how to train a new language model from scratch
+# how to pretrain a new language model from scratch

 # basics